HDInnovations/UNIT3D-Community-Edition/README.md

 Main:
-1. Open a terminal and SSH into your server.
+1. First grab the source-code and upload it to your web server.
+(If you have Git on your web server installed then clone it directly on your web server.)
-2. cd to the sites root directory
+2. Open a terminal and SSH into your server.
-3. Clone the codebase. `git clone https://github.com/HDInnovations/UNIT3D`
+3. cd to the sites root directory

 4. Run
 ```